maximeraafat/3DiGAN/README.md

 pip install -r 3DiGAN/requirements.txt
 ```

 The point-based rendering framework utilises [PyTorch3D](https://pytorch3d.org).
-Checkout the steps described in their provided [installation instruction set](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for matching versions of **PyTorch** and **CUDA**.
+Checkout the steps described in their provided [installation instruction set](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) with matching versions of **PyTorch**, and **CUDA** if applicable.

 Learning a human appearance model requires an underlying geometry prior : **3DiGAN** leverages the SMPLX parametric body model.
 Download the body model `SMPLX_NEUTRAL.npz` and corresponding UVs `smplx_uv.obj` from the [SMPLX project page](https://smpl-x.is.tue.mpg.de) into a shared folder.
 Instead of storing SMPLX meshes individually, we store SMPLX parameters into a **npz** file.
 Checkout our according README on how to capture SMPLX parameters for a dataset of single-view full body human images using [PIXIE](https://github.com/YadiraF/PIXIE).

 ## Training

-**3DiGAN** is suited for appearance learning and synthesis; we discuss two different scenarios.
+Our code's purpose is the learning and synthesis of novel appearances; here we provide instructions for two different scenarios.

 ### Human Appearance